Loading cart contents...

 Angelik Vizcarrondo-Laboy is a New York-based curator and writer advocating for underrepresented communities, stories, materials, and approaches in the art world.
 She is the Director of the New York City Department of Transportation Art program.
 Curated and juried exhibitions across the United States include the Crocker Art Museum, CA; Mindy Solomon Gallery, FL; Center for Craft, NC, where she was a 2020 Curatorial Fellow; and the Museum of Art and Design, NY, where she presented her most recent exhibition, the critically acclaimed Funk You Too!
 Humor and Irreverence in Ceramic Sculpture, which contextualized contemporary ceramics within the legacy of Funk ceramics and their makers, particularly their use of humor for critique and personal expression.

 Vizcarrondo-Laboy has written for many exhibition and collections catalogs and publications including CulturedAmerican Craft, and the Journal of Modern Craft.
 Her upcoming book, New Women’s Work, published by Smith Street Books, reflecting on the relationship between “feminine” crafts and contemporary art through conversations with artists, is slated for 2024.
-She co-created and co-hosts the podcast Clay in Color, to celebrate some of the brightest emerging and established voices working with clay from the global majority.
+She holds a BA in Art History from the University of Florida and an MA in Decorative Arts, Design History, & Material Culture from the Bard Graduate Center, NY.
+She was born and raised in Puerto Rico.

 angelikvizcarrondo.com